 Stewart Hardy & Frank McLaughlin

-We are very excited to announce that our new album, The Gift, will be released on 3rd April 2018.
-After many months of recording and mixing we are looking forward to getting this material out there.
-We will be taking the new CD to the Star Folk Club in Glasgow on its release date and then the official album launch will be on Wednesday 4th April in Gosforth Civic Theatre, Newcastle at 8pm.
-Tickets are available now in person or online from the shop, so please and join us to celebrate.
-We will then be heading off on a 8-day tour of the Netherlands and Germany.
+We are very excited to announce that our new album, The Gift, was released on 3rd April 2018.
+After many months of recording and mixing we were delighted to get this material out there.
+We took the new CD to the Star Folk Club in Glasgow on its release date and then held the official album launch on Wednesday 4th April in Gosforth Civic Theatre, Newcastle.
+It was a great evening with a lovely atmosphere and lots of supportive audience!
+We then had a fabulous time on our 8-day tour of the Netherlands and Germany, with fantastic venues, lovely people and terrific hospitality.
+You can see some of Frank’s photos on the Facebook page.

 Many thanks to Richard Werner (B & B Studios Edinburgh) for recording, engineering and mixing; Jon Astley (Close to the Edge) for mastering; and to the lovely Christine Jeans for the fantastic artwork and album layout.